Sayfullah-Saied/Networks-Projects/5-School-Network/README.md

 ```
 #OSPF protocol running on routers to connect the floors<br>
 #The server room includes a DHCP server for automatic IP assignment and a web server for hosting the school’s website<br>
-#The network uses router‑on‑a‑stick InterVLAN routing to enable traffic flow between different VLANs.
+#The network uses router‑on‑a‑stick InterVLAN routing to enable traffic flow between different VLANs<br>
 <br>
 <img width="958" height="649" alt="1" src="https://github.com/user-attachments/assets/1fb430bd-66a4-486d-ba99-441ccf8ca644" />